Gpx/gpx.github.io/src/posts/fetching-asynchronous-data-with-react-hooks.md

 }
 ```

-We're duplicating a lot of code but it's quite easy to fix it. `useA` and `useB`
+We're duplicating a lot of code, but it's quite easy to fix it. `useA` and
-are basically the same function, the only difference is that they are passing
+`useB` are basically the same function.
+The only difference is that they are
-different arguments to `getResource`.
+passing different arguments to `getResource`.
 Let's fix that:

 ```jsx
 import React, { useState, useEffect } from "react";